 You must declare the category of additive (what it does) followed by the name of the additive and/or the E number of the additive.
 You may use whichever method you prefer.

 - preservative: sorbic acid E200

-The Food Standards Agency (FSA) website contains the list of EU-approved additives and E numbers.
+The Food Standards Agency (FSA) website contains the list of approved additives and E numbers.

 If your product includes several additives from the same category you only need to state the category once and then list each additive from that category.

 If an additive fits into multiple categories choose the main reason that you have included it and declare it as that category.

 You may not consider some ingredients to be additives; however, if an ingredient has been included for a 'technical function' (that is, for what it does rather than how it tastes) then you should declare it as an additive.
 For example, baking soda would be declared as 'Raising agent: sodium carbonate.'

 If you are naming the additive rather than using its E number you must give the name in full, do not abbreviate - for example, 'monosodium glutamate' rather than 'MSG'.Back to top

 Colours are a type of additive and follow the rules above.
 If you use certain colours in your food you need to include specific warnings.